-After more than two years of involvement in the Saudi-led Operation Decisive Storm in Yemen, no one in Sudan knows exactly where this bloody engagement in a foreign war will lead, how it will end and what the price will be.
+After more than two years of involvement in the Saudi-led Operation Decisive Storm in Yemen, no one in Sudan knows exactly where this bloody engagement in a foreign war will lead, how it will end, and what the price will be.

 The first Sudanese troops arrived in the southern port city of Aden in mid-October 2015.
 The Sudanese government has never released the number of troops deployed, but several sources estimated that their number exceeded 8,000 fighters in August 2017.

-Sudanese ground forces became involved in the war after air strikes launched by Saudi Arabia and a coalition of African and Middle Eastern countries, which destroyed the Yemeni air force and many of its military bases and infrastructure, failed to defeat the Houthi rebels and their ally, former President Ali Abdullah Saleh, who was killed in an attack on his convoy on 4 December 2017.
+Sudanese ground forces became involved in the war after airstrikes launched by Saudi Arabia and a coalition of African and Middle Eastern countries, which destroyed the Yemeni air force and many of its military bases and infrastructure, failed to defeat the Houthi rebels and their ally, former President Ali Abdullah Saleh, who was killed in an attack on his convoy on 4 December 2017.

 The vast majority of the Sudanese troops in Yemen comprise Rapid Support Forces (RSF), paramilitary forces that have their roots in the Janjaweed militias that were used by the Sudanese government to fight the insurgency during the War in Darfur.

-The RSF have been accused of committing widespread war crimes and crimes against humanity.
+The RSF has been accused of committing widespread war crimes and crimes against humanity.
 They are also known for their agility, particularly operating light and medium weapons from aboard moving SUVs.
 They are attacking forces and do not rely on the cautious defensive tactics that are usually applied by regular armies.
 This makes them particularly suited to Yemen’s tribal war, in which the same methods are used.
 However, it also makes them more susceptible to casualties, in part because they have received less training in operating in the country’s rugged and mountainous areas.
 Besides, they do not coordinate well with other forces such as the air force and heavy artillery.
-Although surprise attacks using small groups can be effective in inflicting losses on the enemy, they are not useful in operations that aim to seize and hold territory, which are what the legitimacy forces in Yemen aspire to achieve.
+Although surprise attacks using small groups can be effective in inflicting losses on the enemy, they are not useful in operations that aim to seize and hold territory, which is what the legitimacy forces in Yemen aspire to achieve.

 The RSF’s participation in the war has been met with widespread international criticism, especially since the humanitarian situation in Yemen has deteriorated.